Wineshuga/hello-rails-back-end/README.md

   - [🙏 Acknowledgments ](#-acknowledgments-)
   - [📝 License ](#-license-)

-# 📖 Hello Rails-React <a name="about-project"></a>
+# 📖 Hello Rails-Backend <a name="about-project"></a>

-**Hello Rails-React** Is a fullstack app that combines Ruby on Rails for the back end and React for the front end.
+**Hello Rails-Backend** Is a fullstack app that combines Ruby on Rails for the back end and React for the front end.
 The Ruby on Rails app provides JSON-formated data through an API endpoint that is then consumed by the React app and rendered on the browser.
 This project can be used as a template for simple Rails-React applications.

 ## 🛠 Built With <a name="built-with"></a>